chriscoxe/bwapi-tm/README.md

 This project is based on the tournament module from https://github.com/davechurchill/StarcraftAITournamentManager (MIT license), with some features incorporated from https://github.com/basil-ladder/sc-tm (MIT license).
 See the `LICENSES` file and the `Licenses` folder.
 I am very grateful to the authors of those projects, of which my project merely enhances.

 ## Differences compared with StarcraftAITournamentManager
 For the record, as-at the time of writing (July 2020), the notable differences compared with the tournament module from StarcraftAITournamentManager are as follows.
-Note: if I make further changes or if StarcraftAITournamentManager changes, I do not intend to keep keep this list up to date.
+Note: if I make further changes or if StarcraftAITournamentManager changes, I do not intend to keep this list up to date.

 State file update period:
 * By default, this tournament module updates the state file every 5 seconds (given the opportunity), instead of every 360 frames.
 Assuming you use the default options as-is or use your existing StarcraftAITournamentManager settings file as-is, this is the only major difference.
 If you want to retain the same behavior as StarcraftAITournamentManager, set the `TM_STATE_FILE_UPDATE_TIME_PERIOD` option to `0` and the `TM_STATE_FILE_UPDATE_FRAME_PERIOD` option to `360`.

 Some callbacks are now timed:
 * Time `onUnitComplete()` and `onUnitRenegade()` and `onSaveGame()` because they should be timed.
 FYI, `onUnitComplete()` wasn't being timed due to a typo in the function signature that was introduced in BWAPI 4.0.0 when the function signature changed.
-Also time `onUnitRenegade()` and `onSaveGame()` just for completeness, because it appears these callbacks had been overlooked when writing the timing logic in the original AIIDE implementation for 3.7.4.
-Note that `onSaveGame()` is only called after the file has been saved, so it the time taken to save the file is not counted.
+Also time `onUnitRenegade()` and `onSaveGame()` just for completeness, because it appears these callbacks had been overlooked when writing the timing logic in the original StarcraftAITournamentManager TM implementation for 3.7.4.
+Note that the bot's `onSaveGame()` callback is only called after the file has been saved, so the time taken to save the file is not counted.

 Automatically un-pauses (resumes) the game
 * By default, automatically resumes the game whenever it is paused.
 Can be controlled via the `TM_AUTO_RESUME_GAME` option.